makostadima/r-novice-intermediate-cambridge-june2015/06-func-R.md

 [chapter]: http://adv-r.had.co.nz/Environments.html
 [adv-r]: http://adv-r.had.co.nz/

 Why go to all this trouble?
-Well, here's a function called `span` that calculates the difference between the minimum and maximum values in an array:
+Well, here's a function called `span` that calculates the difference between the minimum and maximum values in a vector:

 ~~~{.r}